emberjs/rfcs/text/router-enhancements.md

 Backend fragments like Ruby on Rails get a DRY solution to this allowing to receive an executable piece of code that the dynamic segment has to validate in order of that route to match.

-In the previous example the constraint would be that the scale is one of our whitelisted values, and any other would cause the route to miss.
+In the previous example the constraint would be that the scale is one of our white-listed values, and any other would cause the route to miss.